github/codeql/docs/codeql/codeql-for-visual-studio-code/setting-up-codeql-in-visual-studio-code.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The starter workspace is a Git repository.
 It contains:

-* The `repository of CodeQL libraries and queries <https://github.com/github/codeql>`__ for C/C++, C#, Go, Java, JavaScript, Python, and Ruby.
+* The `repository of CodeQL libraries and queries <https://github.com/github/codeql>`__ all supported languages.
 This is included as a submodule, so it can be updated without affecting your custom queries.
 * A series of folders named ``codeql-custom-queries-<language>``.
 These are ready for you to start developing your own custom queries for each language, using the standard libraries.
 There are some example queries to get you started.

 To use the starter workspace: